katrinalea/beer-ui-kw/README.md

 Pagenation buttons at the bottom of the screen do not update as filter function takes place, unsure how to implement this sadly.

-netlify link to proj <a href = "https://beer-ui.netlify.app/">
+Netlify link to deployed project [Beer UI]("https://beer-ui.netlify.app/")